ChromeUniverse/Personal-website/public/posts/index.md

 Check the sidebar to the left (or use the navbar above if you're on mobile) for essays, posts, project write-ups, interesting/relevant links and more.

 Wanna see how this website was built?
-[Check out the GitHub repo.](https://github.com/ChromeUniverse/personal-website)
+[Check out this GitHub repo](https://github.com/ChromeUniverse/personal-website) or [read this post](http://34.200.98.64:3000/making-the-website).